Header Image

 We no longer live in the savannah, no longer have to hunt for our food and have outsourced protection from predators or warriors to the police and army.
 But our stress systems are millions of years old and were very, very successful for a very long time.
 They are therefore deeply rooted and it will take a correspondingly long time for them to give way to newer stress reactions that are more adapted to modern life.
 If we take a look at the ancient living conditions that have existed since the beginning of hominids, this leads to a profound understanding of the original benefits of stress symptoms.

-Stress benefits are not the result of cognitive deliberation that the person concerned or the stress response system have done in advance in a quiet chamber in order to implement them in due course.
+Stress benefits are not the result of cognitive considerations that the person with ADHD or the stress response system have made in advance in order to implement them in due course.
 We consider stress benefits to be successful reaction patterns that have evolved in evolutionary biology.
-The individuals with these response patterns are the descendants of those who developed these patterns by chance and for whom these patterns successfully helped them to survive.
+The persons with ADHD with these response patterns are the descendants of those who had developed these patterns by chance and for whom these patterns successfully helped them to survive.
 Therefore, they were more likely to be present in subsequent generations than other behavioral and response patterns that were not as beneficial for survival.

 Functional stress symptoms are reactions and behavioral patterns that are helpful in extreme situations in order to increase the probability of survival.